cogentcore/core/README.md

 ### TODO

+* zoom keys, change LogicalDPIScale factor -- should just work!

+* Dialog uses min-width / height props -- need to do that directly

+* CSS styling attached to Viewport

+* preferences struct, editor

 * double-click interval not working at all -- calling everything double-click

-* finish converting to lower-case-hyphen style for ki object names in gi context

 * arg view / dialog and button tags

 * add fps button to gogi first

 * DND for slices, trees: need the restore under vp, draw vp sequence to work right -- maybe after new rendering.

-* don't re-render scrollbar in course of scrolling!?

 * Focus display highlight not getting updated when clicking around in the treeview.